clsscrch/clsscrch/README.md

 ## Hey there!
 I'm Richard 👋
 ### You can find more about my work here: https://richardli.tech

-- 🔭 Currently working on different ideas, such as a web app to implement seam carving and an indeed data analyzer
+- 🔭 Currently working as an IT and Software Solutions Developer for a billboard company.
+You might've seen some of my work while driving on the Interstate 😉
-- 🌱 I’m currently learning web development and its ecosystem, experimenting with different libraries and frameworks.
+- 🌱 My main strength is web development, from developing and infrastructure, but I won't shy away from experimenting with different libraries and frameworks.
-- ⚡ Fun fact: I love capybaras
+- ⚡ Fun fact: I built my own server to self host all kinds of software solutions.

 ### Current Stack 🛠
 - 💻 NextJS, React, TailwindCSS
-- 🖥 Express.js, Flask
+- 🖥 Express.js, Django, Flask
-- 🛢 PostgreSQL, SQLite
+- 🛢 PostgreSQL, MySQL, SQLite

 <br/>